Neulark

 About the Study

 The NEULARK study will evaluate the safety and efficacy of NEU-411 in individuals with LRRK2-driven Parkinson’s disease.
-This clinical trial is designed to investigate whether NEU-411 can potentially slow disease progression and improve quality of life for people with Parkinson’s disease.
+This clinical trial is designed to investigate whether NEU-411 can potentially slow disease progression.

-NEU-411 is taken orally and is designed to inhibit the overactive LRRK2 gene.
+NEU-411 is taken orally and is designed to inhibit the overactive LRRK2 enzyme.
 It works by blocking the LRRK2 activity with the goal of slowing down the progression of Parkinson’s symptoms.

 By joining the NEULARK study, you will: